alexander-wood/tech-writing-samples/regions.md

 2. Next, run `fly volumes create redis_server --size 10 --region nrt` to create the read replica.
 3. Finally, run `fly scale count 2` to tell Fly.io to add more machines.
 You'll need one machine per region.

 The Redis cluster is now ready to use!
-However, we'll need to add some logic to route those writes which need to propagate to all regions to the primary and writes of ephemeral data are sent to the nearest replica.
+However, you'll need to configure the Redis URL in your application logic.
+The best practice is to route those writes which need to propagate to all regions to the primary and writes of ephemeral data are sent to the nearest replica.
+Let's do that now.

 ### Configuring Multi-Region Redis URLs
 The primary Redis URL is: